cbarkinozer/Java/Spring/Spring.md

 ```
 **Considering the spring documentation**:
 Use constructor injection for mandatory dependencies (the dependencies they use while working).
-Setter-based injections should be used for dependencies that are optional in nature (alternative dependencies).
+Setter-based injections should be used for optional dependencies (alternative dependencies).
 Avoid property-based injection because Spring uses reflection for field-injected dependencies and it is costlier.

 ### **ApplicationContext**